SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Message when VIP join/disconnect
     - Timer for gun menu (you can edit time)
     - Adverts for players
+    - Bhop for VIP
+    - Bonus money on round start for VIP
     - Free version of knife-premium-demo (all information on github)

 ![ddisp](https://i.imgur.com/aWynWNX.png)